ankay212000/DS_ALGO_prep/README.md

 <a href="https://www.geeksforgeeks.org/convert-array-into-zig-zag-fashion/">Convert array into Zig-Zag fashion</a>

-<a href="https://www.geeksforgeeks.org/find-a-pair-with-the-given-difference/">Find a pair with the given difference</a> (Prerequisite: Kadane's Algorithm)
+<a href="https://www.geeksforgeeks.org/find-a-pair-with-the-given-difference/">Find a pair with the given difference</a> (Prerequisite: Hashing)

 <a href="https://www.geeksforgeeks.org/chocolate-distribution-problem/">Chocolate Distribution Problem</a>